Nature AboundsTM

 Vice President of Operations

 Over the past 20+ years, Jim has obtained extensive experience in retail and restaurant management.
-In addition he spent 5 years working for a direct mail company learning the postal regulations and doing data programming and creating mailing documents for clients including large corporations.
+In addition he spent 5 years working for a direct mail company learning the postal regulations, doing some data programming, and creating mailing documents for clients including large corporations.

 Jim also worked on a fully functioning psychosocial rehabilitation program in western Massachusetts.
 In addition, Jim has volunteered for several causes over many years, and has been an active advocate involved with Climate Change, Industrial Hemp, Wildlife Preservation Causes, and proper Land Use.
 Jim is a native of Winchester, MA.